Karob2/sakata-mountain/README.md

 # Game Instructions

 - Avoid enemy projectiles.
-(Green "wind" projectiles can be destroyed with your melee attack.)
+(Some projectiles can be destroyed with your melee attack, depending on difficulty mode.)
 - Activate checkpoints along the way.
 (You are immune to damage while standing on checkpoints.)
 - The screen shows health (top-left), score (top-right), and time elapsed in seconds (bottom-left).
-- The ending depends on your score (below 31, 31-40, or 41).
+- The ending dialog depends on your score (below 31, 31-40, or 41).

 ## Controls